Farmers in the Crosshairs

 Legumes.
 Beans and peas are easy to plant and grow, don't get many diseases, come up in early spring and have protein and other nutrients.
 If you don't like garden peas, plant snap peas.
 I'm going to experiment with growing peanuts this year and will report on my progress.
 Due to climate change, the mean temperature in my area has risen by two degrees and I am now in US Hardiness Zone 6, so I can technically grow those goobers.
 I'm looking forward to using my peanut harvest to make a wonderful African groundnut stew.

 Grains.
 There's one grain that I've successfully grown here in Central Colorado and that is amaranth.
-It's versatile, keeps well, and contains a lot of protein and nutrients.
+It's versatile, keeps well, and contains a lot of nutrients.
 Best of all, one cup of cooked amaranth contains nine grams of protein, as well as antioxidants and fiber.
 One year my amaranth plant grew over 20 feet tall!
 I'm still planting seed from that plant.

 Herbs and Teas.
 Here it is early spring and we have been through three Arctic blasts that drove temperatures into the negative degrees.
 Yet, my parsley plants are green and thriving.
 They're cozy in a brick raised south-facing bed, covered by a black pot on frigid nights.
 Parsley is way more than just a garnish.
 It completes a wide variety of dishes, both visually and in nutrition and taste.
 Other herbs that are easily grown are cilantro, thyme (needs lots of sun), oregano, mint, rosemary, and tarragon.
 For tea, I grow hibiscus and roses.